Adding a coat of paint over your brickwork is an inexpensive and easy way to spruce up the look of your interior or exterior spaces.

 Whether the Brick you plan to paint is outside or inside, new or old, you must use a primer.
 The primer will help fill in the bricks’ pores and get into every nook and cranny so the paint can adhere effectively.

-Analyze the size of the area that you are painting.
+Analyze the size of the area that you are painting first.
 This will allow you to decide whether you use a brush, roller, or paint sprayer.
+For smaller areas we recommend using a brush application, as it creates less cleanup.
+Also, keep in mind that wether you spray or use a roller, almost all paint manufacturers recommend back-brushing the product into the surface.

 If you have spots affected by mildew or mold, you should apply extra coats to those sections.